resonanceee/opendatahub-bootcamp-2024-elaboration/README.md

 ## Running a local environment

-For the challenge you will work only with a local instance.
+For the challenge you will work with a local instance of the Time Series services.

 1. Install docker and docker compose (make sure compose is a recent version 2+)
 2. In this directory, run `docker compose up`